Transportation Coordinated Plan

-The goals of the Public Transit and Human Services Transportation Coordination Action Plan are to:
+The goals of the Public Transit and Human Services Transportation Coordinated Plan are to:

 Increase understanding of public transit and human service transportation coordination among stakeholders, elected officials and the Metropolitan Council in the metro area.